spencerericfong/spencerericfong.github.io/about.md

 permalink: /about.html
 ---

-My name is **Spencer Eric Fong**, and I was born on February 16, 1999 in San Francisco, California.
+My name is **Spencer Eric Fong**, and I was born in 1999 in San Francisco, California.
 I'm half Korean and half Chinese, and as of right now I'm 20 years old.
 I've lived in the Bay Area all the way up until I entered college and started attending the *University of California, Irvine* as a computer science major.
 If all things go well and I keep up my academic success, I'll be graduating in June 2021.
 Go 'Eaters! *Zot zot zot!*